nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

     # Ensure this migration is run before the migration that removes Region and Site Models
     run_before = [
-        # TODO we need to change the name after we reorder migration files
+        # TODO we need to change the name when PR #3313 is merged and migrations files are reordered.
         ("dcim", "0034_remove_region_and_site"),
     ]
     dependencies = [